slindile24/E-commerce-Orders-Data-Pipeline-End-to-End-/README.md

 The transformed data is loaded into a PostgreSQL database.

 The database serves as the final storage layer for analytics and reporting.

+## Tech Stack
+- Python
+- Pandas
+- Requests
+- PostgreSQL
+- SQLAlchemy
+- psycopg2
+- python-dotenv

+## How to Run the Project
+1. Just hit that run button on vscode as I made it easier to just run the whole pipeline at once .

+The end output will be : "Data is loaded successfully into Postgres"